marjan3/javascript-prototypes/README.md

 # Javascript Prototypes

-> **Javascript Prototypes** is a collection of javascript prototypes, examples, etc.
+> **Javascript Prototypes** is a collection of javascript prototypes, examples, etc. The purpose of each prototype is to demonstrate how javascript can be used or how another technology can be combined with javascript.

 ## Getting started